 The late-night program includes live astronomy talks and telescopes for viewing, along with musical performances and food and beverage.
 Plus hear about upcoming celestial events to look out for in 2023 — it’s poised to be a thrilling time for astronomy lovers.

 The Observatory’s late-night program will return this January and run up until June with special curated events for every edition.
 Nicholas Ng re-tells a Chinese creation story related to the Lunar New Year with a Bugang demonstration in January with a selection of cultural food items, Asian-Australian DJs and telescope viewing from 7pm-10pm all as an ode to Lunar New Year.
 Read more about it here.

 Here’s everything you can expect in the coming months.

 • Sunday, January 22, Lunar New Year

 • March 25, Earth Hour

 • Friday, June 22, Winter Solstice

 Sydney Observatory has been a central figure in meteorology and astronomy in Australia since it was built back in 1858.
 Entry is free but bookings are advised.
-You can also get your own rugs and chairs and get extra cosy at the venue.
+You can also get your own rugs and chairs for an extra cosy night out.